002 - Tourism in my

 The interpretation of visual images such as photographs is an important skill to develop within Individuals and Societies.
 Photographs can be used as evidence to help to build up a 'story' of what is happening in a given place.
 Just like you discovered in the previous lesson when you described a graph there are certain 'procedures' to follow.
 Answer the questions below by using the resource on how to describe an image in the 'Useful Resource' box.

-- What impact is tourism having in Image two?
+What impact is tourism having in Image one?

-- What impact is tourism having in Image three?
+What impact is tourism having in Image two?

-- Could the problems created in Image 1 be mitigated effectively?
+Could the problems created in Image one be mitigated effectively?
 Is so how?

 Definition - Impact